-A. To table: requires simple majoriny, not debatable.

-B. To commit (i.e. to a committee) or postpone (to a specific time) requires a simple majority, with limited debate at chair's discretion (e.g. 2 ppeakers for, 2 against).
-This procedure may be suspended in a proposal by the Steering Comm.
+A. To table: requires simple majority, not debateable.
+B. To commit (i.e. to a committee) or postpone (to a specific time) requires a simple majority, with limited debate at the chair's discretion (e.g. two speakers for, two against.)
+This procedure may be suspended in a proposal by the steering committee.

 C. To reconsider: must be made by someone who voted on the prevailing side and seconded by an estimated 10% of the delegates.
 Limited debate.
-This procedure may be suspended by the Steering committee in a proposal from it.
+This procedure may be suspended by the Steering Committee in a proposal from it.

 D. Procedural (suggesting a procedure on a given point).
-Nondebateble except by chairs discretion.
-Requires simple majority.
+Non-debatable except by chair's discretion; requires simple majority.

-E. To recess: non-debatable except by chairs discretion; may be ruled out of order by chair if prevolusly made within an hour; requires simple majority.
+E. To recess: non debatable except by chair's discretion; may be ruled out of order if previously made within an hour; requires simple majority.

-F. To end debate and come to a vote (call or move the question); non debatable.
+F. To end debate and come to a vote (call or move the question): non-debatable.
 Chair must ask for a voice vote first showing those who do not wish to end debate, and then take a normal vote.
 Requires simple majority.

-G. To adjourn: same prodedure as to recess; the meeting is not adjourned until the chair declares it is adjourned.
-The chair at his or her discretion may announce or inquire about the business remaining before the body.
+G. To adjourn: same procedure as to recess.
+The meeting is not adjourned until the chair declares it is adjourned.
+The chair at his or her discretion may announce or inquire about the business remaining before the body. , 1

-VII.
-Discussion:
+IX.
+Discussion.

-A. The steering comm. shall recommend the time of presentations, floor discussion and summaries.
+A, The Steering Committee shall recommend the time of presentations, floor discussion and summaries.

-B. Unless otherwise provided, no speaker may speak more than 3 minutes nor more than onee in the same round of floor discussion.
+B. Unless otherwise provided, no speaker may speak more than three minutes nor more than once in the same round of floor discussion.